RodSilvaSoul/simple-auth-backend/README.md

 # Description

-This is a simple authentication REST API, using JWT(JSON Web Token) to control user sessions.
+This is a simple authentication REST API, using JWT (JSON Web Token) to control user sessions.
-And with some other features, such as creating an address and telephone number for a registered user and reset password and verify email system with AWS-SES to send emails.created using SOLID principles and the TDD methodology
+And with some other features like creating an address and phone number for a registered user, password reset and email verification with AWS-SES to send emails.
+This project was created using the SOLID principles and the
+TDD Methodology

 ---